BallisticLA/RandBLAS/rtd/source/tutorial/sampling_skops.rst

 Constructing your :math:`N^{\text{th}}` sketching operator, for :math:`N > 1`
 ==============================================================================

-Suppose you have an application that requires two independent dense sketching operators, :math:`\texttt{S1}` and :math:`\texttt{S2}`, each of size :math:`10000 \times 50`.
+Suppose you have an application that requires two statistically independent dense sketching operators, :math:`\texttt{S1}` and :math:`\texttt{S2}`, each of size :math:`10000 \times 50`.
 How should you get your hands on these objects?

 .. warning::
     If you try to construct those sketching operators as follows ...